Parliamentary.ai

 Overview

-This bill extends the Transfer of Undertakings (Protection of Employment) Regulations 2006 to cover situations where private equity firms buy or sell substantial stakes in companies.
-This aims to safeguard employees' rights during such transactions.
+This bill extends the Transfer of Undertakings (Protection of Employment) Regulations 2006 to cover situations where private equity companies acquire or dispose of substantial shareholdings in a company.
+This aims to protect employees' rights during such transactions.

 Description